CodeYourFuture/CYF-Workshops/interview-introductions/readme.md

 4. Individually, write an introduction for Jane to be used for her interview with Software for Lawyers Ltd. You should be aiming for it to be 1-2 minutes long which is approximately 140-300 words.
 Volunteers can join in with this if they want.

 5. In your groups, take turns reading out your introductions for Jane.
 Give eachother feedback.
+Everyone in the group should give feedback about every introduction.
 Try to put yourselves in the shoes of the hiring manager.
 Does their introduction give the impression that Jane is a perfect fit?
 If not why not?
 What differences are there between your introductions?
+Which ones make you want to work with Jane?
+Why?

 6. If you have time, try making an introduction for yourself and share it with the group